keebs-weeb/overclocked/v0.2/Rules.md

 Uninstalled Value: 2
 Mod Effect:
     Pros:
-        Increase Your Lowest Stat By +1 Per Level (Changes if that stat without this increase is no longer your lowest)
+        Increase Your Lowest Stat By +2 Per Level (Changes if that stat without this increase is no longer your lowest)
     Cons:
         Decrease Your Higest Stat By -2 (Changes if that stat without this increase is no longer your Highest) Bug Check:
     Value: 5
-    Bug: +1 To Installed Value
+    Bug: +1 To Installed Value Per Level
 ```
 No UI
 ```